Joint Study Group

 Planned activities:

-• Step-by-step comparison of the processing of mass density from accelerometer measurements
+- Step-by-step comparison of the processing and estimations of neutral mass density from different measurements and models to advance thermosphere modelling capabilities